danielhumgon/bch-js/README.md

 This is an [ECMAScript 2017 JavaScript](https://en.wikipedia.org/wiki/ECMAScript#8th_Edition_-_ECMAScript_2017) fork of the [BITBOX SDK](https://github.com/Bitcoin-com/bitbox-sdk) maintained by Bitcoin.com.
-It was forked 5/9/19 just prior to the v7.0.0 release.
+It was forked 5/9/19 just prior to the v7.0.0 release of BITBOX-SDK.
 This fork removes bable, typescript, and flow as dependencies.
 The code base is pure JavaScript, tested against [node.js v10 LTS](https://nodejs.org/en/).